nikkvijay/microfox/CONTRIBUTING.md

 ## Project Structure Overview

-Microfox AI is a monorepo managed with npm/pnpm workspaces and Turborepo.
+Microfox AI is a monorepo managed with npm workspaces and Turborepo.
 Key directories include:

 - **`packages/`**: Contains all the individual publishable packages.
 These are typically SDKs, API clients, or core functionalities.
   - Many packages follow a pattern like `service-name` (e.g., `google-sheets`, `slack-web-tiny`) or `service-name-feature` (e.g., `instagram-fb-business-oauth`).